-Minnesota OSHA Workplace Safety Consultation (WSC) invites health care facility representatives to a free presentation about how to prepare for an armed-intruder situation.
+Minnesota OSHA Workplace Safety Consultation (WSC) invites employer representatives to a free presentation about how to prepare for an armed-intruder situation.
 WSC will facilitate this meeting to spark an open discussion and sharing of information to improve outcomes.

 Presenter: Mike Marturano, safety officer, St. Luke's Hospital in Duluth, Minnesota

 Topics: what a hazard assessment looks like; developing a written armed-intruder plan; setting up a violence response team; when to bring in law enforcement; and options to run, hide, fight

 Violence against health care workers online training module video